We will provide more detailed information upon request but for those just checking us out, here are a few of the more commonly asked questions:

-Display space will not be provided for sales at The Village Potters, however the Mentoring Program includes sessions dedicated to creating a body of work for sale and marketing, and participants will be encouraged to pursue opportunities to sell work at shows and other professional venues.
+Display space will not be provided for sales at The Village Potters, however the ISM Program includes sessions dedicated to creating a body of work for sale and marketing, and participants will be encouraged to pursue opportunities to sell work at shows and other professional venues.

 Email us for an application and detailed information at info @ thevillagepotters.com Subject: ISMP info and application request

-Our application review dates for 2016 are:
+Our application dates for 2018 are: